kvasnicka/phdthesis/README.md

 Folder taxhetgr contains the program for solving the model of Chapter 2 (Heterogeneous labour productivity trends and optimal fiscal policy)

+Folder taxhetgrreg contains the program for solving the model of Chapter 2 using fitted value function iteration, in which the value function is approximated as a linear combination of basis functions (the suffix 'reg' stands for regression, since a linear approximation architecture is used, as discussed in the text)

 Folder taxhetgrtr contains the program for solving the model of Chapter 3 (Heterogeneous labour productivity trends and optimal fiscal policy with transfers)